World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Related Work

-By leveraging the intelligence and strong prior knowledge of foundation VLMs, VLA has emerged as a mainstream paradigm for robot manipulation.
-Pretrained VLMs offer strong generalization capabilities and are typically fine-tuned on robotic demonstration data to adapt to action spaces \cite{driess2023palm, karamcheti2024prismatic}.
-Most existing VLA methods follow a two-stage pipeline: the VLM first produces high-level action tokens, which are then refined by a diffusion head or other sub-modules to generate precise low-level control actions \cite{kim2024openvla, kim2025fine, black2024pi_0}.
+\paragraph{VLA for Robot Manipulation} By leveraging the strong priors of foundation VLMs, VLA has emerged as a mainstream paradigm for robot manipulation.
+Pretrained VLMs offer strong generalization and are typically fine-tuned on robotic demonstration data to adapt to action spaces \cite{driess2023palm, karamcheti2024prismatic, kim2024openvla, kim2025fine, black2024pi_0}.
 However, the dominant training paradigm remains imitation learning, which suffers from data scarcity and compounding errors at test time, ultimately limiting generalization.

-Recently, inspired by advances in reinforcement learning for language models, exemplified by Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath}, there has been growing interest in refining VLA policies through RL-based post-training.
-VLA-RL \cite{lu2025vla} introduces a learned reward model to provide dense trajectory feedback, while SimpleVLA-RL \cite{li2025simplevla} and $\pi_{RL}$ \cite{chen2025pirl} successfully integrate GRPO and other RL paradigms into VLA refinement.
-However, a fundamental bottleneck remains: real-world RL necessitates intensive human intervention for resets and feedback, making it impractical for large-scale deployment.
-Even recent efforts like $\pi_{0.6}$ \cite{intelligence2025pi} remain prohibitively expensive in real-world settings.
+To mitigate these limitations, reinforcement learning has become an attractive option, enabling policies to learn from online rollouts beyond static human demonstrations.
+Representative works include VLA-RL~\cite{lu2025vla}, RL-VLA~\cite{liu2025can}, SimpleVLA-RL~\cite{li2025simplevla}, RLinf-VLA~\cite{zang2025rlinf}, among others.
+A fundamental bottleneck for adapting RL post-training to the real world is prohibitive cost: extensive rollouts, operational overhead for resets and supervision, and safety risks during exploration.
 To address this, our framework eliminates the costs of physical interaction by simulating the real-world environment within a high-fidelity video world model, enabling efficient policy RL.